 The fermenting grain-water mixture would be distilled until the desired alcohol content was reached, then the alcohol would be barreled in new, charred oak barrels in the nearby federally bonded warehouse, in this case shared with the nearby Old Crow distillery.

-In the past few years, Buffalo Trace Distillery of Frankfort, KY has acquired the rights to produce bourbon under the Old Taylor name—hopefully the reintroduction of the brand will inspire the stabilization and preservation of the now quite endangered Kentucky bourbon landmark.
+2014 Update: In the past few years, Buffalo Trace Distillery of Frankfort, KY has acquired the rights to produce bourbon under the Old Taylor name—hopefully the reintroduction of the brand will inspire the stabilization and preservation of the now quite endangered Kentucky bourbon landmark.